 I know, all kids are challenging, parenting is challenging, for everybody, but there is something unique about parenting a child with behavior challenges.
+It can come with isolation and feelings of defeat.
 These kids are unlucky, they face bigger challenges than their same-aged peers with coping with emotions, reading social cues, fitting in, etc. They are NOT choosing to be difficult.
 They really face challenges that not everyone has to deal with.
 Sometimes they are just MORE.
 They climb more and cry more, fight more and cling more.
-They may move faster, yell louder and make you a nervous wreck!
+Thesekids may move faster, yell louder and make you a nervous wreck!
 They feel things more intensely, they are super smart, creative and caring, but those awesome traits are often overshadowed by the ones they struggle with.

 Being the parent of one of these unlucky kids is even more difficult than parenting “typically” developing children.
 It can be very isolating.
 It's very hard to share your concerns about your child with your friends, because, they rarely really get it.
 They try to be helpful, they may ask what the consequences are for you child.
 They may suggest various punishments/consequences because maybe you just haven't thought of the perfect one yet.
 Let me be very clear on this…There is no magic consequence that will teach my child the skills that he/she does not have!
 Parents are really good at coming up with punishments, from grounding to screaming to corporal punishment and everything in between.